 Just for the very first groom, so you and your pet are comfortable.
 After that, no – I will come groom your dog while you are out and about and leave you a card with your next appointment!

 Many of my clientele give me garage access codes, or housekeys which I label with your dog’s name and keep locked in the van.
 It’s important that you know your address is never written on the key – only your pet’s name – so your home security is maintained at all times.

 If your dog has the run of the house while you are out, you should close the bedroom and basement doors, limiting the area where your dog can hide.
 While most dogs happily greet me at the door, sometimes they like to hide, often deep under large beds or behind things in the basement.
 Time spent searching the house for them is time I can’t devote to their groom, and if I can’t find them to groom them, I’m obligated to charge a Missed Groom fee.

 Why do you charge a fee if I am not home when you get to my house, or if I call or leave a text for you late the day before?

 Like many services, I typically have a waiting list of people who would like an appointment.
 When I book your appointment, I have reserved that time for you.
 If you leave me a cancellation message overnight or are not home when I arrive at your house, I cannot work during that time.
 Nor can I work a waiting client into that day.
 I require at least a 48-hour notice for cancellations and prefer more time if you know you cannot keep your appointment.
 The sooner you tell me, the more options you have in rescheduling.
 That said, I know life happens.
 If you have been a reliable client and a family emergency comes up, I will likely waive the fee.
 But multiple last-minute cancellations may indicate that mobile grooming may not be a good fit for your pet.

 What payment methods do you accept?

 Cash is always good.
-I also accept personal checks and have begun accepting credit cards with a 3 percent surcharge.
+I also accept Cash App for no fee e-payment and credit cards with a 3 percent surcharge.